 In the major, choose an emphasis on Africa or the African diaspora, which focuses on the movement of African people and cultures from the continent into other parts of the world.
 In either track, you’ll explore through courses taught by professors in diverse fields, from art and music, to history and political science, to religion and literature.

 In fact, Africana studies has connections to every field of study and makes an excellent choice for a second major.
 Experience and understanding of humanity’s birthplace can give you an edge for any advanced degree or professional goal.

-• You may use your Augie Choice $2,000 for expenses related to international study—such as a winter term in Ghana, an exchange program in Botswana, or a music and education service learning program in Jamaica.
+• You may use your Augie Choice $2,000 for expenses related to an internship, research or study abroad.
+Augustana study-abroad programs include options ranging from a full semester in Ghana or South Africa to a 3-week J-term on music and education service learning in Jamaica.

-• With a diverse population of more than 400,000, the Quad Cities provide access to learning experiences and multicultural events throughout the year.
+• With a diverse population of about 450,000, the Quad Cities provides access to learning experiences and multicultural events throughout the year.

 • The Black Culture House, an on-campus center, offers space for group meetings, studying and tutoring, an African-American history library, displays of African artifacts and paintings by African-American artists.